Flop Starz: Plot

 Oblivious to Candace's threat, the boys go to "Huge-O-Records" to discuss a record deal.
 Meanwhile, trying to show their mom the band's poster on a building outside, Candace hurries their mother from a store whilst inadvertently carrying a jacket she has not paid for.
 The security guard recognizes the mother as Lindana, but insists she goes back inside to pay.
 During the delay, the poster is destroyed because it was on a building scheduled for demolition.
 (Ironically, her mother would have witnessed it being destroyed by Doofenshmirtz's robot if Perry had not changed its direction.)
 At the record company, Phineas, inspired by his mother's story, throws a diva tantrum and leaves, unaware that the CEO Ben Baxter plans to use a videotape of the band's performance to carry on its legacy.

 Meanwhile, a seemingly victorious Doofenshmirtz traps Perry and offers him a deli platter.
-Perry requests he pour a large amount of pepper onto it, causing the robot building to sneeze.
-The pair are sent flying into the record office, taking the PFT tape with them.
-Perry uses it to latch himself safely on a flag pole, while Doofenshmirtz lands on a mattress on top of a parked truck belonging to a folding mattress company.
+Perry allows him to pour a large amount of pepper onto it, which he blows, causing the robot building to sneeze.
+The pair are sent flying through the record office, taking the PFT tape with them.
+In the free fall following this, Perry uses the tape to hook himself safely on a flag pole, while Doofenshmirtz lands on a mattress on top of a parked truck belonging to a folding mattress company.
 He is immediately crushed, first by the mattress and then by his own robot.

 Back at the mall, Candace, having failed to bust her brothers, is downtrodden until Jeremy tells her the boys' fun shouldn't ruin her good time and that she should sing anyway.
 She joins the band in singing their hit song in a reunion concert.
 Rethinking her view of her brothers, believing they may be her ticket to stardom, Candace is devastated when the band announces its retirement.
-Everyone else leaves the closing mall, leaving her in the dark alone.
+Everyone else leaves the closing mall, leaving her in the dark by her lonesome.